Xomega-Net/Xomega.Docs/docs/generators/presentation/common/resources.md

 ```

 :::note
-Note, that the title for the main panel with object's fields will be displayed only if you specify the `title` attribute on the `ui:fields` element.
+Note, that the title for the main panel with the object's fields will be displayed only if you specify the `title` attribute on the `ui:fields` element.
 :::

 ### View titles